CommanderJonez/nopCommerce-Docs/en/running-your-store/catalog/products/add-products.md

 ![Add a new product](_static/add-product-for-beginners/add_a_new_product.png)

 You can also set up the *basic* mode to choose which exactly fields you want to be required.
-To do this click the **Settings** button beside the swith.
+To do this click the **Settings** button beside the switch.
 The *Setting* popup will be displayed, as follows:

 ![Settings](_static/add-product-for-beginners/settings.jpg)